BlueShell8/WBuild/README.md

 - **Smart Pathing:** Automatically detects your devkitPro installation.
 - **Multi-Source Support:** Easily compile projects with multiple .c files.

-### ⚠ Beta Note:
-This is a beta version.
 Please report any bugs or issues here on GitHub!

 ### 📥 How to install:
-1. Download `WBuild_Installer_v1.0_Beta.exe` below.
+1. Download `wbuild.exe` below.
-2. Run the installer.
+2. copy the exe in a folder or in the Template.
 3. Open a CMD in your project folder and type `wbuild`.